asasinmode/wheelbarrow/README.md

 # wheelbarrow

-_This is the main branch of the repository and it contains code for newest Minecraft version (1.20.3-1.20.4).
-Code for other Minecraft versions can be found on their respective branches._
+_This is the 1.20.4 branch of the repository and it contains code for the 1.20.4 and 1.20.3 Minecraft versions.
+Code for the newest Minecraft version can be found on the main branch._

 # ANNOUNCEMENT: I'm working on the forge version.
 I plan to have it done in 2 weeks (may 5th latest).